Skip to main content

 What are alternatives to Tempura Aratamikawa in Tokyo?

 Tempura Kondo is the reference point for classical Edomae at a higher price tier.
 If you want something closer in price to Aratamikawa's ¥¥¥ position but more widely reservable, Tempura Tsunahachi offers consistent frying across multiple locations.
-For a counter experience with comparable seriousness, Tempura Endo Yasaka is worth considering if you are open to Kyoto-style approaches.
+For a counter experience with comparable seriousness, Tempura Endo Yasaka works if you are open to Kyoto-style approaches.
 Aratamikawa's specific draw is its mentor-lineage technique and Taisho Romanticist interior, which sets it apart from more minimalist competitors.

 What should I order at Tempura Aratamikawa?

-The kitchen is built around Edomae standards: shrimp, sillago, and conger eel are the foundations of the menu and the dishes most reflective of the chef's training lineage.
+The kitchen is built around Edomae standards: shrimp, sillago, conger eel are the foundations of the menu and the dishes most reflective of the chef's training lineage.
 The menu is counter-driven and largely set, so ordering is less a choice than a sequence.
 Expect some pieces that veer toward a grilled texture rather than conventional deep-fry, which is a deliberate house style rather than a kitchen error.

 How far ahead should I book Tempura Aratamikawa?